 Coupled with the Google Chrome browser and the cunningly named Save to Pocket add-on I fill my pocket with interesting articles for consumption.
 Through crowdsourcing there’s a quality and variety of saved articles oft bereft in the low signal to noise ratio of some online offerings.

 Today I watched why we only learn when we repeat

 and learned about the power of first person shooter video games on brain neuroplasticity

-Here’s a screenshot of my last “My List” of saved articles:
+Here’s a screenshot of my current “My List” of saved articles:

 The connected, borderless, online world.
 Where time is the only constraint, time to consume, to feed on the enormous wealth of information only a thought away.